Hoglandets-IT/beetl/docs/getting-started.md

 Deleted: 1

 ```
+### Export diff
+It is possible to configure beetl to store diffs for each sync in a source.
+Check out the [diff functionality page](/diff.html) to see how it works.

 ### Dry run

 While developing your integration it might be helpful to be able to see what is going to happen without applying any changes to your destination.
 You can do this by simply passing `dry_run=True` to the `sync` method like this.